 A comparative view of the social organization of communities having widely different economic, spatial and cultural bases, analyzing the structure and interrelationship between the community and other social institutions and organizations.
-Prerequisite: Twelve hours of social science.
+Prerequisite: SOC 2275

-SOC 4435 The Sociology of Complex Societies (3)
+SOC 4435 The Sociology of Organizations (3)

 A history and analysis of complex organizations from early to modern times.
+Prerequisite: SOC 2275